offGustavo/md-agenda.nvim/README.md

             --optional
-            agendaViewPageItems=10 --How many days should be in one agenda view page? - default: 10
+            agendaViewPageItems=10 --How many days should be in one agenda view page? - default: 10 showNonTimeawareTasksToday=false --Show agenda items that has no scheduled time nor deadline in today.

             remindDeadlineInDays=30 --In how many days before the deadline, a reminder for the todo task should be shown today? - default: 30 remindScheduledInDays=10 --In how many days before the scheduled time, a reminder for the todo task should be shown todau? - default: 10